-The Sound of Sirens: Featuring Inspector Walter Darriteau (Inspector Walter Darriteau cases Book 2) by David Carter
+The Sound of Sirens by David Carter

 The ancient city of Chester, Friday night, and the weekend starts here.
 High summer, skimpy fashions, short skirts, tight jeans.
 It’s a sultry night, and the town’s relaxed.